MagnusOpera/Terrabuild/src/Terrabuild/README.md

 # ✨ Terrabuild

-Terrabuild is a tool to help building efficiently your monorepo.
+Terrabuild helps you build your monorepos efficiently.

 See [Documentation](https://terrabuild.io) for more information.